MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-vsto-add-in-for-powerpoint.md

 ---
-title: "Walkthrough: Create your first VSTO Add-in for PowerPoint"
+title: Create your first VSTO Add-in for PowerPoint with Visual Studio
 description: Create a VSTO add-in for the Microsoft Office PowerPoint with features that are available to the application itself, regardless of which presentations are open.
 titleSuffix: ""
 ms.date: "02/02/2017"